agneym/preact-cli-tailwind/README.md

 # Preact CLI Tailwind CSS Plugin

-> PostCSS above v1.4.0 automatically sets up PurgeCSS.
+> TailwindCSS above v1.4.0 automatically sets up PurgeCSS.
 You will not need to use this plugin in that case.

 [![npm](https://img.shields.io/npm/v/preact-cli-tailwind)](https://www.npmjs.com/package/preact-cli-tailwind)